Li-Jinjie/Li-Jinjie.github.io/_Assignments/Principle of automatic control A.md

 ---
 title: "Principle of automatic control A"
-collection: homework
+collection: Assignments
-permalink: /homework/Principle of automatic control A
+permalink: /Assignments/Principle of automatic control A
 excerpt: 'Contain 3 files in Chinese.'
 # venue: 'Principle of automatic control A'
 date: 2019-05-24